Smith Wigglesworth (Evangelist) Wiki, Quotes, Books

 Smith Wigglesworth learned to read after he married Polly; she taught him to read the Bible.
 He often stated that it was the only book he ever read, and did not permit newspapers in his home, preferring the Bible to be their only reading material.

 Smith Wigglesworth worked as a plumber, but he abandoned this trade because he was too busy for it after he started preaching.
 In 1907 Wigglesworth visited Alexander Boddy during the Sunderland Revival, and following a laying-on of hands from Alexander’s wife, Mary Boddy, he experienced speaking in tongues.
-He spoke at some of the Assemblies of God events in Great Britain.
-He also received ministerial credentials with the Assemblies of God in the United States, where he evangelized during the 1920s and later.

 Smith Wigglesworth Healings: